dshekhalev/FEC/netlist/dvb_s2x/README.md

 	VL-SNR set 2 all modes

-Other modes will not working (!!!)
+Other modes will not working, it is not inside netlist (!!!)

-There is demo example with reference QPSK/BSPK mapper.
-The expected resuls is inside expected_results.png file.
+Demo example with reference QPSK/BSPK mapper inside.
+The expected resuls is inside "expected_results.png" file.